openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 From the API perspective any combination of dynamic and static dimensions can be configured.

 Model Optimizer provides capability to reshape the model during the conversion, including specifying dynamic dimensions.
-Use this capability to save time on calling `reshape` method in the end application. <TODO: Link to MO setting shape doc>
+Use this capability to save time on calling `reshape` method in the end application.
+To get information about setting input shapes using Model Optimizer, refer to [Setting Input Shapes](../MO_DG/prepare_model/convert_model/Converting_Model.md)

 ### Dimension Bounds